 - Entirely customizable-employers can configure the shift timing, weekly rotational off, leaves, etc., as per their company policies.

-If you don’t want managers to waste a lot of their working hours on shift planning, you need to deploy an automated shift rostering software solution.
-Truein is an all-in-one shift scheduling & employee management app that businesses of all sizes can use to manage their employees from one place.
+If you don’t want managers to waste a lot of their working hours on shift planning, you need to deploy an automated shift rostering software solution like Truein.
+So schedule a free demo and try Truein which is an all-in-one shift scheduling & employee attendance management app that businesses of all sizes can use to manage their employees from one place.